* IMF lifts growth outlook for 2018, 2019 to 3.9 percent

 * Strong demand comes as OPEC, Russia withhold oil supplies

-LONDON, Jan 23 (Reuters) - Oil prices rose on Tuesday, lifted by healthy world economic growth prospects and production curbs by OPEC, Russia and their allies.
+NEW YORK, Jan 23 (Reuters) - Oil rose more than 1 percent on Tuesday with benchmark Brent crude above $70 a barrel for the first time in a week on Tuesday, boosted by healthy world economic growth prospects and expectations for continued production curbs by OPEC, Russia and their allies.

 The International Monetary Fund on Monday revised upward its forecast for world economic growth to 3.9 percent for 2018 and 2019, a 0.2 percentage point increase from its last update in October.

 "The IMF's upward revision of its growth forecast is generating tailwind," Commerzbank analysts wrote.
 "This further improves the already fairly rosy demand prospects on the oil market."